friendlyarm/sd-fuse_s5p4418/README.md

 git add ./arch/arm/configs/my_defconfig
 cd -
 ```
-Specify the configuration of the kernel using the KCFG environment variable (KERNEL_SRC specifies the source directory), and compile the kernel with your configuration:
+To compile the kernel, use the environment variables KERNEL_SRC and KCFG to set the source code folder and the defconfig file:
 ```
-export KERNEL_SRC=$PWD/kernel
-export KCFG=my_defconfig
-./build-kernel.sh friendlycore
+KERNEL_SRC=kernel KCFG=my_defconfig ./build-kernel.sh friendlycore
 ```

 ### Compiling the u-boot